amitiuttarwar/bitcoin-notes/testing/addrman-determinism.md

 The places in the code initializing a `FastRandomContext` don’t pass any params into the constructor, which will invoke the `bool` constructor setting `fDeterministic` to `false`.

+`SeedInsecureRand` -> controlled randomization

+An init param removing randomness would be risky to expose because if anyone actually used it in production, it would be a security leak.

+To have addrman determinism from the functional tests, we could initialize an addrman with a `peers.dat` with 0 addresses because the `nKey` would get deserialized.

+Another strategy for functional tests is, eg. instead of having 2 addresses in addrman, add 10 then check that the results are >5 or such.